I’ve always wanted to see those unmistakable, super unique Joshua Trees in person. Thanks, U2 🙂

 Joshua Tree without a doubt has a mystery to it.
-It’s where from many the come to just get lost, and where many who don’t mean to often do.
+It’s where many come to just get lost, and where many who don’t mean to often do.
 We are glad we came, saw, and conquered JT.
 It will always hold a special place in my heart as it’s the first National Park my husband visited with us.

 Keep roaming!
 XOX, Sar